Per User Pricing for SaaS: the Best Way to Kill your Growth

 Per user pricing, a relic from the 1980s

-To a deeper understanding of why per-user pricing may not be the optimal approach for most SaaS products, let's delve into the concept of a SaaS pricing value metric.
+To a deeper understand of why per-user pricing may not be the optimal approach for most SaaS products, let's delve into the concept of a SaaS pricing value metric.

 A value metric refers to the basis and manner in which you charge for your product.
-For instance, if you were selling shoes, your value metric would revolve around "per pair of shoes."
-As customers acquire additional pairs, your business naturally expands.
+For instance, if you were selling cars, your value metric would revolve around "per car sold."
+As customers acquire additional cars, your business naturally expands.

 An effective value metric should fulfill three key criteria: